 - Auto emails options.

 MailerLite has all the features you need when just starting out and remember its absolutely free for up to 1,000 subscribers.

 Get started with MailerLite to grow your email list and grow your audience!

-Here are some tips to build your site like a pro, please do your research on each topic.
+Here are some tips for building your site like a pro.
+Please do your research on each topic.